 Or link to existing content

-(Click on the page or post to link to in your content)
+(Click on the post or page you would like to link to in your content)

-(Link to posts or pages)
+(Link to pages or posts)

-Note that the ability to open linked content in a new window can be used in both internal and external links …
+Note that the ability to open links in a new window or tab can be used for both internal and external links …

 WordPress Automatically Detects Broken Links